 2-1-2 The Region Director shall appoint a Staff of Advisors to assist with the management of the Region.

 2-1-3 The Staff of Advisors are: (a) Assistant RD – Alpine Proficiency, (b) Assistant RD - OEC, Awards, Elections, (c) Alpine Advisor, (d) Awards Advisor, (e) Avalanche Advisor, (f) Blue & Gold Editor, (g) Certified Coordinator, (h) Instructor Development Advisor, (i) Legal Advisor, (j) Mountain Travel & Rescue Advisor, (k) National Appointment Review Board Chairperson, (l) Nordic Advisor, (m) NSP-C Ski School Advisor, (n) OEC Advisor, (o) Secretary, (p) Snowboard Advisor, (q) Treasurer, and (r) Webmaster.

-2-1-4 A Region member may hold more than one advisory position within the NSP, and may be an Officer.
+2-1-4 A Region member may hold more then one advisory position within the NSP, but should not be Advisor and Officer.

 2-1-5 The Region Director may appoint co-advisors.

 2-1-6 Besides the Region Director, the other Officers in the Region are (a) WM1 Section Chief, (b) Bittersweet Patrol Representative, (c) Timber Ridge Patrol Representative, (d) WM2 Section Chief, (e) Cannonsburg Patrol Representative, (f) Pando Patrol Representative, (g) WM Nordic Patrol Representative, (h) WM3 Section Chief, (I) Caberfae Peaks Patrol Representative, and (j) Crystal Mountain Patrol Representative.

 2-1-7 A NSP member shall hold one, and only one, position as an Officer or Director of the National Board.